lleukkun/eigengen/README.md

 EigenGen
 ========

+EigenGen is a CLI Large Language Model frontend.
+It is geared towards working with code, and supports an --interactive mode that allows editing the produced diff before applying.
-EigenGen is a command line driven code generator.
-It works with
+EigenGen works with
   - Anthropic claude-3-5-sonnet
   - OpenAI GPT4o

-You must
+You must export your API key using:
 ```
 export ANTHROPIC_API_KEY=<your-api-key>
 or